 Alerting & Integration

 The NFO DDoS Detector transforms passive monitoring into an active defense system.
-By leveraging the intelligence of the Correlator, you can automate your response to threats, ensuring that high-confidence attacks are mitigated before they impact your services.
+By leveraging the Confidence Score assigned to every event, you can automate your response to threats and ensure high-confidence attacks are acted on before they impact services.

 Confidence-Based Alerting Strategy

-Because NFO assigns a Confidence Score to every event, we recommend a tiered alerting strategy to reduce "alert fatigue" in your SOC:
+We recommend a tiered approach to alerting to reduce noise in your SOC:

-- High Confidence (90-100%): Trigger immediate automated actions.
-These alerts indicate that multiple "Experts" have confirmed an attack.
-Integration with a SOAR platform or Firewall API is recommended here.
+- High confidence (90–100%): Trigger immediate automated actions.
+Multiple Experts have confirmed an attack.
+Integration with a SOAR platform or firewall API is recommended at this tier

-- Medium Confidence (50-89%): Generate a ticket (e.g., in ServiceNow or Jira).
-These events represent significant anomalies that require a human analyst to verify if they are a "Flash Crowd" or a sophisticated attack.
+- Medium confidence (50–89%): Generate a ticket (for example in ServiceNow or Jira).
+These events represent significant anomalies that require a human analyst to determine whether the cause is a flash crowd or a sophisticated attack

-- Low Confidence (< 50%): Log for historical analysis only.
-These are "noise" detections that do not require an active notification.
+- Low confidence (< 50%): Log for historical analysis only.
+No active notification required

-NFO can stream real-time attack data to any Syslog receiver or JSON-based SIEM.
+NFO streams real-time DDoS event data to any Syslog receiver or JSON-based SIEM.
+Both formats include the same core fields:

 Closing the Loop: The "Abated" Alert